devops-myway/certified-kubernetes-administrator-Practice/Domain 8- Linux-shell-collectors/USERS & GROUP Mgt.md

 sudo useradd -e 2020-05-30 test_user
 sudo useradd -c "This is a test user" test_user sudo useradd -s /bin/sh test_user
+# you are only setting the home directory path in the user’s configuration — you are NOT actually creating the directory.
+# Why you don’t see it in /home.
+By default, useradd:
+# Registers the user in /etc/passwd
+# Sets /home/test_user as their home directory
+sudo useradd -d /home/test_user test_user

+#✅ Fix: create the home directory by Use the -m flag:
+#This will:
+#Create /home/test_user
+#Copy default files from /etc/skel (like .bashrc, etc.)

+sudo useradd -m -d /home/test_user test_user
+ls -l /home
+drwxr-x--- 2 test_user test_user 4096 Apr 12 23:56 test_user

+#If the user already exists , You can manually create it:
+mkdir /home/test_user
+chown test_user:test_user /home/test_user
+chmod 755 /home/test_user

+# Quick Test
+id test_user
+grep test_user /etc/passwd
 ``````
 ##### Creating New Users in Linux
 Creating new users in Linux does the following: